lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`

+We will briefly go over the basics of cohort study designs in this lesson, but will cover each design in more detail in later lessons.
 There are two cohort study designs: prospective and retrospective.
-These two designs are very similar except for some key differences.
-- Most often, cohorts are used to study a disease state (have or don't have), but sometimes, cohorts are used to study intermediate states before disease occurs, especially if the disease is rare or has a long development history.
+These two designs have many similarities, but it is their differences that really sets them apart.

-- Prospective cohorts are by far the most common and most powerful forms for studying disease states, especially for diseases that are common (e.g. diabetes).
-Retrospective cohorts are useful with rarer diseases or where health records are easy to access, but they are less common.
+Prospective cohorts are by far the most common and most powerful form of cohort for studying disease states, especially for diseases that are common (e.g. diabetes).
+Retrospective cohorts are useful with rarer diseases, where health records are easy to access, or when it is impractical or impossible to conduct a prospective cohort.

-{{In the next video lesson, we will go over more about retrospective vs prospective}}

 ---
-## Why do you need to know the basics of a what a cohort is?
+## Why the basics are important to know

 ```yaml
 type: FullSlide